 Homeless people stay in emergency shelters, domestic violence shelters, and motels.
 They also live temporarily with friends and family and in cars, tent encampments, parks, campgrounds, and woods as well as under bridges and on streets and sidewalks.
-While homeless and living with others or in public spaces, people are more likely to experience violence and other traumatic events and be fined or arrested for panhandling, sleeping in a park or car, or loitering.
+While homeless and living with others or in public spaces, people are more likely to experience violence and other traumatic events.
+Criminalization has led to homeless people being fined or arrested for panhandling, sleeping in a park or car, or loitering.

 Despite all this, it is possible to end homelessness.
 There are proven program and policy solutions that support people in re-building their lives.
 What we need is the political and public will to implement these solutions on a scale that would effectively end homelessness for good.